 From Author to Publisher: Webinar description

 Inventory management, back-listed titles that don’t sell, set-up fees, and printing and shipping costs have haunted publishers for decades.
 If you’re aspiring to become a publisher today, don’t get stuck in the past.
 In this webinar, team Lulu explored how advances in printing technology make it easier than ever to overcome these problems and grow your business in 2019.
-This webinar covered the benefits of print-on-demand, what it means to be a publisher, and how to implement a successful POD strategy, and real-world examples to help you create a plan of action to grow your publishing business.
+This webinar covered the benefits of print-on-demand, what it means to be a publisher, how to implement a successful POD strategy, and real-world examples to help you create a plan of action to grow your publishing business.

 Questions and Answers